-- Garlic: Two cloves are great, but if you’re like me and love garlic, feel free to add a little more!
+- Garlic and Herbs: Two cloves of garlic are enough, but if you’re anything like me and love the punch of garlic, feel free to add a bit more!
+And for herbs, I’m using a fragrant mix of dried oregano, basil, and fresh parsley.

 Find the printable recipe with measurements below.